fstarred/arcade-hacks/ffight/README.md

 30   0000  0000  0000  0000  0000  0000  0000  0000   ................
 ```

-The above register values must be converted to 24 bit address, so for instance if we shift 0x9000 by 8 we get 0x900000.<br>
+The above register values have to be converted as 24 bit address; by shifting the first value 0x9000 by 8 we obtain 0x900000.<br>

 This means that, in order to draw OBJ kind objects to the screen, we want to write values in memory between 0x900000 and 0x908000.<br>